SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 where Δx and Δp are the standard deviations (uncertainties) of position and momentum, respectively, and ℏ is the reduced Planck constant.
 This inequality is not a statement about experimental limitations or measurement disturbance, but rather reflects a fundamental property inherent in the mathematical structure of quantum mechanics itself.

-### 1.2 Gaussian Wave Packets as Optimal States
+### 1.2 Gaussian Wave Packets as Minimum-Uncertainty States

-Among all possible quantum states, Gaussian wave packets occupy a privileged position: they saturate the uncertainty bound, achieving equality in the Heisenberg relation [2].
-For a Gaussian state:
+Among all possible quantum states, Gaussian wave packets occupy a privileged position: they saturate the uncertainty bound at the initial time, achieving equality in the Heisenberg relation [2].
+For a Gaussian state at t=0:

 $$\Delta x \cdot \Delta p = \frac{\hbar}{2}$$

-This property designates Gaussian wave packets as minimum-uncertainty states or coherent states, representing the closest quantum analog to classical particles.
-Their dual nature—exhibiting optimal localization in both position and momentum space simultaneously—makes them ideal subjects for both theoretical analysis and pedagogical demonstration.
+This property designates Gaussian wave packets as minimum-uncertainty states at the initial moment, representing the closest quantum analog to classical particles in their simultaneous localization in both position and momentum space.
+While related to harmonic oscillator coherent states in their minimum-uncertainty property, free-space Gaussian packets do not maintain this property under time evolution and should not be conflated with coherent states in the strict sense [7].
+Their dual nature—exhibiting optimal localization in both position and momentum space at t=0—makes them ideal subjects for both theoretical analysis and pedagogical demonstration.

 ### 1.3 Computational Approach and Objectives